-SCHC 498 or SCHC 391- Honors College internship: In order to receive academic credit to satisfy the Beyond the Classroom Honors College requirement (3 credit hours) for an internship, the student must work at least 150 hours during the internship and be enrolled in the internship course, SCHC 498.
+SCHC 498 or SCHC 494 Honors College internship: In order to receive academic credit to satisfy the Beyond the Classroom Honors College requirement (three credit hours) for an internship, the student must work at least 150 hours during the internship and be enrolled in the corresponding internship course SCHC 498.
 Internships can be arranged for one or two credit hours (SCHC 494) as needed; the one credit hour course does not fulfill the Beyond the Classroom requirement.

 The deadline to request credit for an internship is the drop/add day of each academic semester.
-Students cannot receive credit if they have already completed the internship and left the company.
-It is preferred that students complete the application for credit as soon as they accept the internship and before the start date.
+Students cannot receive academic credit if they have already completed the internship and left the company.

 Paid vs. non-paid?

 Ideally, each student would be paid for the work they do in their internship.
 However, not all internships are paid.
-Whether or not you are getting paid does not affect your ability to receive Honors College credit.
-Students can get academic credit for a paid internship through the SC Honors College internship program.
+Whether or not you are getting paid does not affect your ability to receive academic credit from the Honors College.